mpl-extensions/mpl-interactions/docs/index.rst

 mpl_interactions: Easy and interactive Matplotlib plots
 --------------------------------------------------------

-mpl-interactions' aims to make it as easy as possible for users to create  `Matplotlib <http://www.matplotlib.org>`_ plots.
+mpl_interactions' aims to make it as easy as possible for users to create  `Matplotlib <http://www.matplotlib.org>`_ plots.
 In particular, you can:

 * Better understand a function's change with respect to a parameter.